A Rose for Emily (song): Reception and popular culture

-In popular culture

 "A Rose for Emily" was used as the ending theme of the investigative journalism podcast S-Town.
 Petridis stated that even though the song appears to be an odd choice, it is appropriate due to the "eerie melancholy" of the song and the fact that the themes of the song also apply to the S-Town main character, John B McLemore.

+Personnel

+Personnel according to band biographer Claes Johansen.